100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Origins Available: English, German, Irish
+Origins Available: English

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Berry, Bery, Berey, De Berry and others.

 This web page shows only a small excerpt of our Berry research.
-Another 149 words (11 lines of text) covering the years 1781, 1873, 1768, 1831, 1635, 1690, 1675 and 1691 are included under the topic Early Berry History in all our PDF Extended History products
+Another 149 words (11 lines of text) covering the years 1450, 1781, 1873, 1768, 1831, 1635, 1690, 1675, 1691, 1636 and are included under the topic Early Berry History in all our PDF Extended History products

 Another 367 words (26 lines of text) are included under the topic Early Berry Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 121 words (9 lines of text) about their life in Ireland

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Berry or a variant listed above: